Vilohit0135/rinzo-app/README.md

 `-- tsconfig.json           # TypeScript configuration
 ```

-## Current App Flow

-`App.tsx` currently uses local state to move through:

-1. Splash
-2. Onboarding
-3. Location access
-4. Login
-5. Signup

-`SchedulePickupScreen` is implemented as a standalone screen with selectable pickup dates and time slots.
-It uses React Navigation's `useNavigation`, so it should be mounted inside a navigator before being used in the main app flow.

 ## Expo Notes

 This project is configured for Expo SDK 56 in `package.json` and `app.json`.
 Before changing Expo APIs or adding Expo packages, check the versioned SDK documentation: